LabcraftSMP/Carpet-LAB-Addition/README.md

 # Carpet LAB Addition

 Carpet features created for the LAB SMP, as we need them.
-Currently only contains Scarpet additions.
+Currently only contains features for Scarpet.

 <hr />